LaSharndra “Sharn” Barbarin

 Edgar holds a Bachelor’s Degree in Health Science-Physical Therapy from the University of Missouri, Columbia, and a Master of Public Administration – Health Administration, from University of Missouri, Kansas City.
 He is a Fellow of the American College of Healthcare Executives.

-Chief Executive Officer of Medical City Fort Worth
+Chief Executive Officer, Medical City Weatherford

-Chief Executive Officer of Medical City Plano
+Chief Executive Officer, Medical City Green Oaks Hospital

-Chief Executive Officer of the Medical City McKinney
+Chief Executive Officer, Medical City McKinney

-Lynch was named to his current post in 2002.
+Ernest Lynch was named to his current post in 2002.
 Prior to that, his leadership served other HCA affiliates in the roles of chief operating officer at Medical City Plano, chief executive officer at Medical Center of Lancaster, and chief operating officer at Longview Regional Medical Center.

 He brings over 28 years of experience in healthcare administration to his position.
 During his career he has served in various capacities both in for-profit and not-for-profit settings.
 In addition, his experience ranges from large tertiary systems to small community facilities.

-Chief Executive Officer of Medical City Dallas Hospital
+Chief Executive Officer, Medical City Dallas

 Mowan’s career with HCA spans more than 20 years, starting with roots as an HCA manager to roles as COO at Del Sol Medical Center in El Paso and as COO at Sunrise Medical Center and Children’s Hospital in Las Vegas, which was ranked as the #1 facility in Nevada by U.S. News & World Report under his leadership.
 In North Texas, Mowan was instrumental in developing the intern and resident teaching program at Medical City Fort Worth, which continues to develop physicians today.